sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 making a choice you didn't expect.

 Being prepared is different than having a plan.
 No game ever goes according to a plan.

 The purpose of preparation is to use your imagination to assemble a cabinet of narrative spices.
+At the beginning, you won't know if you're baking a pie or a casserole.
+You don't even get to see the recipe upfront, it is slowly revealed to you as each ingredient is added to the bowl.
+Have some cinnamon and sugar ready, but also have some salt and chili powder.

 Wait until you play to find out the details of what happens.

 # Start of Session